cyndilopez/high-spot-mixtape-changes/README.md

 # Highspot Mixtape Changes Challenge

 ## Description
 This application takes in a mixtapes JSON file, a changes JSON file, and an output JSON file.
-The changes JSON filename describes changes to make to the mixtapes JSON file.
-The resulting file is output to the defined output file path.
+The changes JSON file describes changes to make to the mixtapes JSON file.
+The resulting file is output to an output filepath that the user provides.
 The format for these files is described in the 'How to Use' section below.

 ## Requirements
 This code has been run and tested on Ruby 2.5.5 and a Mac<br>